 Yes, prospective international students may fax or send photocopies of application materials.
 Original documents should be kept and presented when applying to the U.S. embassy or consulate.

-Your application and required documentation must be on file in the admissions office by
+New Students: Your application and required documentation must be on file in the admissions office by

 the following dates: